Mindgreppers/lifemaker_web/content/_index.md

 menu: main
 weight: -270
 ---
-### System and order for mutual happiness and wellbeing
+### A Human order for mutual happiness and wellbeing
-We have all kind of material comforts in today's system, yet we are not happy.
-Why?
+Why is Human and Humanity not at peace or happy today?
+Those with wealth & power, and those without - they are all unhappy.
+Why is living becoming more and more unsustainable and strensuous?
+Why is there conflict all around - in Self, family, Humanity and with Nature too?
+Humans have been enlightened occasionally throughout history, but their teachings are individualistic, and are not helping us be enlightened as a collective.
+Can there be a System and Order where every family and child gets a fertile environment for nurture, happiness and enlightenment? **How can there be happiness in continuity, and as a timeless Human tradition?**

-> From the current system run by power, needs to emerge a System and Order based on mutual fulfilment and continuity of happiness.
-We all are found together on Earth.
-Only and only by realising this fact, can Humanity live safely, happily and mutually fulfilled; in prosperity with rest of planet Earth.
+> Solution: Mutual understanding of Life as-it-is; Self realisation and happiness in families; An appropriate model and way of Living

-### At Lifemaker, we wish to bring humanity together
+### At Lifemaker, we envision a Holistic working model based on which Humanity can co-exist in a mutually fulfilling and happy manner, in balance with nature; as an undying Human tradition.

-with a shared understanding of Life and the way to live.
-We wish to establish *a system and order* which solves all our problems and needs - material, mental and spiritual; and ensures mutual fulfillment in continuity; for every child, person, family & Earth; for Good and for all time to come.
+We wish to establish *a system and order*, via a culture of mutual co-operation and family based approach, which solves all our problems and needs - material, mental and spiritual; and ensures mutual fulfillment in continuity; for every child, person, family & Earth; for Good and for all time to come.

 ### And we believe family is the way to go
 By family, we mean *at least two people committed to being together for Life, and growing with mutual fulfillment.*